wise-team/steem-wise-manual/README.md

-# Steem WISE Manual
+# WISE Manual
-A comprehensive user manual to Steem WISE vote delegation system.
+A comprehensive user manual to WISE vote delegation system.

 > You can read the book here: **https://noisy-witness.github.io/steem-wise-manual**.